 Calculators, computers, etc. may not be used on the in-class exams, quizzes or final exam.

 Homework and Quizzes: Homework will be assigned (primarily from the text), collected, and graded fairly regularly.
 Assignments will be announced in class, posted on the web and occasionally discussed in class as necessary.
+A solutions manual may be made available for a small fee.
 Quizzes will be tentatively given weekly, and will serve to provide in-class reinforcement of homework problems, definitions, calculations, and short proofs.
 Together, homework and quizzes will be worth 100 points.

-Grading: The final exam will be 150 points of the total grade, and the homework, the optional project and each of the exams will each be worth 100 points of the total grade.
+Grading: The final exam will be 150 points of the total grade, and the homework and each of the exams will be worth 100 points of the total grade.

-Final Grade Determination: Each hour examination will be worth 100 points, the optional project & homework/quizzes will each be an additional 100 points and the final 150 points for a total of (450-)550 points.
+Final Grade Determination: Each hour examination will be worth 100 points, homework will be an additional 100 points and the final 150 points for a total of 450 points.

 Daily assignments from the book will also be made.
 Homework problems are indicative of the problems you will see on quizzes and examinations.
 They are crucial to your development of a mastery of mathematics.
 Homework will be collected and graded.
 Work additional problems beyond those assigned if needed to develop better understanding or greater facility.
 The beginning of each class period will be devoted to questions concerning previously assigned work.

-Student Code of Conduct: Academic responsibilities are given in LSU Code of Student Conduct.
+Student Code of Conduct: You are also responsible for adhering to the academic guidelines of the Code of Student Conduct.